 Ideas from Safe Church Ministry:

-- Read a book – “When Pastors Prey: Overcoming Clergy Sexual Abuse of Women” or "The Cry of Tamar: Violence Against Women and the Church's Response" to help understand how this kind of abuse happens, and to gain greater understanding of the devastating impact of abuse within a church setting.
+- Read a book – “When Pastors Prey: Overcoming Clergy Sexual Abuse of Women”, "The Cry of Tamar: Violence Against Women and the Church's Response", or “The #MeToo Reckoning”, are good choices to help understand how sexual abuse happens, and to gain a greater understanding of the devastating impact of abuse within a church setting.

 - Create opportunity for mentoring – Developing ongoing open and honest relationships of mentoring, support, and accountability is valuable for church members and critical for church leaders.
 If you are a church leader, make it a priority to invest in deep relationships of accountability in your life.